Insights and Advice for Enabling More Efficient and Sustainable Construction

 In the complex world of construction projects, every nail and brick is significant in the final product.
 However, materials, labor, and equipment are not the only elements that bring a construction project to life.
 There is a wide range of activities and processes that are not directly involved with the building phase but are equally important to the end result.
 We are talking about preliminaries.

-Preliminaries or, as they are referred to in some territories, general conditions are all the services, activities, processes, and costs that assist in project completion but are not directly related to construction.
-These crucial elements, often overshadowed by more direct costs, can significantly impact on the project’s overall budget, making managing them correctly a fundamental part of success.
+Preliminaries or, as they are referred to in some territories, general conditions, are all the services, activities, processes, and costs that assist in project completion but are not directly related to the physical construction.
+These crucial elements, often overshadowed by more direct costs, can significantly impact the project’s overall budget, making managing them correctly a fundamental part of success.

 Understanding preliminaries is the first step to getting them right.
-Neglecting these crucial costs can lead to budget overruns, affecting the project's profitability.
-To help you avoid this, we’ve put together this insightful guide covering everything preliminaries!
+Neglecting these crucial costs can lead to budget overruns, affecting the project’s profitability.
+To help you avoid this, we’ve put together this insightful guide covering everything you need to know about preliminaries.

 Construction preliminaries, or “prelims,” are costs that are crucial to the completion of the project but are not related to a specific work section.
 Prelims can be fixed, one-off, or ongoing costs and are fundamental for accurately estimating the entire cost of a project.

-Prelims are listed as a separate section in the bill of quantities, and while not directly related to the physical building work itself, they are equally important to completing the project.
+Prelims are listed as a separate section in the bill of quantities (BOQ), and while not directly related to the physical building work itself, they are equally important to completing the project.
 Examples of preliminaries in construction include project management costs, scaffolding, on-site utilities, and insurance, among many others.

 As mentioned earlier, preliminary costs can be fixed, ongoing, or one-off.
 For instance, a site inspection can be a one-off payment, while on-site utilities might be a monthly payment.
 These details must be clearly outlined when calculating preliminaries costs to prevent surprises from affecting the budget.

-To make the process easier, preliminaries in construction contracts can be divided into three sections:
+To make the process easier, preliminaries in construction contracts can be divided into three categories:

 • One involves costs related to the site’s establishment, including access permits, land take, accommodation of welfare facilities, temporary access roads, etc.